 - You must keep an original, unedited copy of every media resource used or sampled in your project.

-- Depending on the project, you may have multiple types of files that you are collecting: images, writing excerpts, web programming snippets, etc. Consider creating subfolders for each of these.
+- Suggestion: Depending on the project, you may have multiple types of files that you are collecting: images, writing excerpts, web programming snippets, etc. Consider creating subfolders for each of these.

 - Working Files.
 Files that you are currently editing or have edited in the past.